DLM-IBM/glossary/index.md

 ### milestone
 {: #x2118203}

-- A significant event in a project or process that is used to determine progress toward goals.
+A significant event in a project or process that is used to determine progress toward goals.
-- A significant phase in the process in which a set of activities are performed or decisions are made.

 ### mobile app
 {: #x7636517}